 3) Employ a little trial & error.

 A little trial and error on your part may be necessary even once you have all the right recipes and ingredients.
-In fact, most of the individuals who have done the legwork of creating DIY recipes don’t have fancy laboratories and millions of dollars to fund product research and testing, so there may be some variables you’ll have to deal with.
+In fact, most of the individuals who have done the legwork of creating a DIY all purpose cleaner don’t have fancy laboratories and millions of dollars to fund product research and testing, so there may be some variables you’ll have to deal with.